-Year-End 2020 Progress and Status
+Year-End 2021 Progress and Status

-Adopt-A-Family has built not only quality housing to accommodate 14 families, it has designed and built an entire program to support families with education, social services and a robust system for ongoing program improvements.
+Adopt-A-Family has built not only quality housing to accommodate 14 families, it has designed and built an entire program to support families with education, social services, and a robust system for ongoing program improvements.
 The rollout of the Julian Place Project has been completed with a high degree of coordination with significant partners in the community and with a well thought out and planned response to local needs and the challenges of individual families and children.

-AAF has made significant progress despite delays resulting from the coronavirus pandemic which has made it especially difficult to find, inform and recruit families.
+AAF has made significant progress despite delays resulting from the coronavirus pandemic, which has made it especially difficult to find, inform, and recruit families.
 AAF has:

-- Partnered with several key agencies; - Housed their first families who are already taking advantage of support services referrals; - Begun equipping the Jayne and Tim Donahue Community Center so families can hold gatherings, work and study online and attend programs and classes;

-- Hired staff and - Hired Geo Education & Research to design and implement a comprehensive evaluation plan covering data collection, analysis and reporting on Project outcomes.
+- Partnered with several key agencies; - Housed families who are taking advantage of support services referrals; - Begun using the Jayne and Tim Donahue Community Center so families can hold gatherings, work and study online, and attend programs and classes; and - Worked with Geo Education & Research to implement a comprehensive evaluation plan covering data collection, analysis, and reporting on Project outcomes.

-The Program is already having positive impacts on families, and AAF expects all units to be occupied by the end of the 2020 - 2021 school year.
+The Program is already having positive impacts on families, and AAF all units are now occupied.